 The association of Saint James with the scallop can likely be traced to the legend that the apostle once rescued a knight covered in scallops.
 An alternate version of the legend holds that while St. James’ remains were being transported to Spain from Jerusalem, the horse of a knight fell into the water, and emerged covered in the shells.

-UNDERSTANDING COMMUNION - Reverend Kevin will lead the children through the meaning of communion, the significance of the service and show them how communion is given.
-All children in KS2 will visit church on the following days: 6CJ ON TUESDAY 16TH JANUARY, 5/6CS ON TUESDAY 23RD JANUARY, 5EC ON TUESDAY 6TH FEBRUARY, 4VB ON TUESDAY 13TH FEBRUARY, 3/4BH ON TUESDAY 27TH FEBRUARY and 3SH ON TUESDAY 6TH MARCH.
-Reverend Kevin will lead a special version in school for our KS1 children on WEDNESDAY 21ST MARCH @ 1.45pm.
+UNDERSTANDING COMMUNION - Reverend Kevin leads the children through the meaning of communion, the significance of the service and show them how communion is given.
+All children in KS2 visit church.
+Our KS1 and reception children share a special act of worship in the school hall.

 COLLECTIVE WORSHIP - Reverend Kevin leads monthly worship at St James.